Javascript is required Topping up your pension with an annuity: your options - ABN AMRO

 How much annuity capital can you build up?

-• Annual margin: the maximum amount of tax-deductible premiums you can pay into annuities is now 30% of the premium basis (up to a maximum of €36,077).
-The premium basis is essentially your income minus the portion on which you will receive the state pension later.
+• Annual margin: the maximum amount of deductible premiums you can pay into annuities is 30% of the premium basis (up to a maximum of €35,798).
+Essentially, the premium basis is your income minus the portion on which you will receive your state pension later.

-• Reserve margin: if you do not use up your annual margin completely, you can use this reserve margin later.
-This unused deduction is now equal to the unused annual margin for the past ten years, up to a maximum of € 41,608.
+• Reserve margin: if you don’t use up your annual margin completely, you can use this reserve margin later.
+The unused deductible is equal to the amount of your annual margins from the previous ten years, but is capped at €42,108.

 2. The return on the accrued value